Alcon (formerly Ciba Vision) has launched its long awaited Dailies Total 1 soft daily disposable contact lenses.

 This new contact lens is not being called a silicone hydrogel, instead they have retitled their product as the first “water gradient” contact lens.
 Embedded in the double water layers is a lubricating surface gel, which further attracts water and further enhances the comfort of the lens.
-Initially Dailies Total 1 will only be available in minus powers from -0.50 up to -10.00.
-It is been made in only one size 8.5 and will have an overall diameter of 14.1 mm.

-* First water gradient contact lens featuring an increase from 33% to over 80% water from core to surface
+* Are the first water gradient contact lens featuring an increase from 33% to over 80% water from core to surface

-* Highest oxygen transmittability of any daily disposable contact lens
+* Have the highest oxygen transmittability of any daily disposable contact lens

-* Exceptional comfort from beginning to end of day
+* Give exceptional comfort from beginning to end of day

 * Satisfaction guaranteed or your money back

-A recent study comparing this new Dailies Total 1 with other equivalent lenses was carried out.
+A study comparing Dailies Total 1 with other equivalent lenses was carried out.
 These were the findings of the study: